soedinglab/MMseqs2-App/headless/mcp-server/REFERENCE.md

 - **`queryUrl` makes the server fetch.** The host allowlist is the boundary; the scheme, address, redirect and size checks are defence against a mistyped entry.
 Adding another URL-taking argument means going through `resolveInputUrl`, never a bare `fetch`.
+- **A staged input is the only copy of those bytes.** So `collectStagedInputs` removes only `in_<16 hex>` directories under `inputs/`, and only for expiry — never as cleanup, never anything else.
+  A scratch directory from an upload in flight is counted as preserved, not swept.
+- **The artifact sweep only touches roots it created.** `FOLDSEEK_SERVER_ARTIFACT_DIR` can name any folder, so a typo would otherwise aim it at one we have never written to — and the name allowlist alone would still delete a 64-hex directory belonging to something else.
+A build writes `.foldseek-artifacts` into the root, and `collectArtifacts` refuses any root without it, examining nothing and auditing nothing.
+The refusal heals on the next export.
 - **The GC deletes derived data only.** `ticket.json` and `selections.json` are not candidates at any age, and no directory is ever unlinked.
 The tests assert both by asserting what stayed.
 - **Eleven tools.** New capability goes into an existing tool's arguments or into the artifact, not into a